-Khloe Kardashian Spends Family Day With True Sans Tristan Thompson Amid Split Rumors
+Khloe Kardashian Spends Family Day With True, Sans Tristan Thompson, Amid Split Rumors

 As previously reported by the Inquisitr, Khloe and Tristan allegedly split.
 The couple have reportedly been on the rocks for a year after Thompson was busted cheating on Kardashian back in April when she was nine months pregnant with their daughter.

 Khloe gave birth to True just hours after the cheating scandal broke online, but stayed with Tristan and tried to work things out.
-However, this fall when Thompson headed back to Cleveland for the new NBA season, Kardashian didn’t go with him.
+However, this fall, when Thompson headed back to Cleveland for the new NBA season, Kardashian didn’t go with him.
 She’s been in L.A. with their daughter ever since.

 After the pair didn’t spend Valentine’s Day together, it was reported that they had called it quits.